Luca14797/BIGProject2020/README.md

 $SPARK_HOME/bin/spark-submit --master spark://namenode:7077 main.py
 ```

-12. After the execution is finished, exit from master node and destroy the cluster using this command:
+12. After the execution is finished, exit from master node.

+13. Destroy the cluster using this command:
 ```bash
 terraform destroy
 ```